 13. Coppery Brushtail Possum

 The scientific name of this brushtail possum is Trichosurus johnstonii.
 It is found in the areas of the Atherton Tablelands.
-This possum’s favorite habitat is the rainforest.
+This possum’s favourite habitat is the rainforest.

 14. Cinereus Ringtail Possum

 This is also known as the Daintree river possum.
 Its scientific name is Pseudochirulus centres.
-It is commonly found in wet tropics of North Eastern Queensland.
+It is commonly found in the wet tropics of North-Eastern Queensland.
 They can also be found along the road to Mt.
 Lewis Sanctuary.